nocentino/ollama-sql-faststart/README.md

 ## Architecture Overview

-The project consists of several Docker containers working together:
+The project consists of several containers working together:

 1. **SQL Server 2025**: Running the latest release with vector capabilities enabled
 2. **Ollama**: An open-source model serving platform that generates text embeddings